alexOlaru0131/Discretization-of-a-2nd-order-low-pass-filter/README.md

 # Discretization-of-a-2nd-order-low-pass-filter-using-STM32

-In this project I simulated the characteristics of a 2nd order low pass filter that uses only capacitors and resistors by discretizing it's transfer function using the Tustin method.
+In this project I simulated the characteristics of a `2nd order low pass filter` that uses only `capacitors` and `resistors` by discretizing it's transfer function using the `Tustin method`.

-The transfer function in "s" domain is:
+The transfer function in `continuous domain` is:

 ![alt text](https://github.com/alexOlaru0131/Discretization-of-a-2nd-order-low-pass-filter-using-STM32/blob/main/Photos/H_FTJ.png)